Chin National Army

 The Chin National Army (ချင်းအမျိုးသားတပ်မတော်; abbreviated CNA) is a Chin ethnic armed organisation in Myanmar (Burma).
 It is the armed wing of the Chin National Front (CNF), and was founded on 20 March 1988 alongside it.
 The CNA signed a ceasefire agreement with the government of Myanmar on 6 January 2012.

 The CNA is a member of the United Nationalities Federal Council, a coalition of opposition groups whose goal is to establish a federal system in Myanmar, or achieve levels of autonomy and peace amongst the various ethnic minorities in the country.

 History

 Activities before 2021

-CNA was formed along with Chin National Front, its political wing, by Chin students fleeing persecution after 8888 Uprising.
-India’s Research and Analysis Wing provided them with assistance in acquiring weaponry.
+On 14 November 1988, the Chin National Front formed the Chin National Army, its political wing, by Chin students fleeing persecution after 8888 Uprising.
+India's Research and Analysis Wing provided them with assistance in acquiring weaponry.
 They established a base in Mizoram, which they maintained until 2005.